Whitemarsh Island, GA: Is Your Property Tax Assessment Too High? (2026)

 Whitemarsh Island is a Chatham County coastal community between Savannah and Tybee, where home values average around $400,000 -- about 32% above the county median.
 Waterfront and near-water properties can be especially prone to inflated assessments, so checking yours against actual comparable sales is well worth the effort.

-How Much Can You Save in Whitemarsh Island?
+How much can you save in Whitemarsh Island?

 Based on a combined tax rate of 3.371%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Whitemarsh Island home ($399,700 down by $39,970) would save approximately $539 per year - or $1,617 over three years with the 299c freeze.
+A 10% reduction on the median Whitemarsh Island home ($399,700 down by $39,970) would save approximately $539 per year, or $1,617 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Whitemarsh Island is $3,420, based on Census ACS 2024 data.
+The median annual property tax bill in Whitemarsh Island is $3,420.
 Using Chatham County's millage rate of 3.371%, the computed tax on the median home ($399,700) is approximately $5,389.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Whitemarsh Island property tax?